 There are several ways to address high or low humidity levels.
 These depend on the severity of the situation as well as the scope.
-Tackling high humidity in certain spaces in your house warrants different tactics than altering the levels throughout your entire home.
+Tackling high humidity in certain spaces warrants different tactics than altering the levels throughout your home.

-You may not be in a position to replace your entire HVAC system, but reducing home humidity is a good reason to consider it.
+You may not be able to replace your entire HVAC system, but reducing home humidity is a good reason to consider it.
 Many homes have the wrong size unit.
-If it is too big, then it is cooling the home but not running long enough to remove humidity.
-Too small and it has to work extra hard to do so.
+If it is too big, it is cooling the home but not running long enough to remove humidity.
+Too small, and it has to work extra hard to do so.

 The best thing you can do is consult with a home A/C specialist.
-They will be able to suggest upgrades or replacements and give you an idea about how HVAC preventative maintenance would impact home humidity levels.
+They can suggest upgrades or replacements and give you an idea about how HVAC preventative maintenance would impact home humidity levels.

 There also are whole-home dehumidifiers.
 These use the main ventilation system to remove moisture throughout the building.
 They usually are for the most severe problems but can be a smart alternative to other major HVAC mechanical upgrades.

 Installing attic ventilation can reduce some of the heat and humidity that accumulates in the space.
-If you are unable to ventilate your attic, an attic dehumidifier can tackle the problem head-on.
+If you cannot ventilate your attic, an attic dehumidifier can tackle the problem head-on.
 A combination of these two is the best solution.